ttwardz/bum-notes-blog/_posts/2025-12-05-how-i-learned-iOS-development-building-clew.md

 Thus, the process has remained pretty much the same.
 It's incredibly frustrating and incredibly satisfying.

-## Resource for Learning iOS Software Development
+## Resources for Learning iOS Software Development

 If you're interested in learning to build apps for iPhones, iPads, and Macs, these are some of my absolute favorite resources that I continue to go back to as I build new features: